alphayellow1/AlphaYellowWidescreenFixes/README.md

 # AlphaYellow Widescreen Fixes
-This page aims to add widescreen support and fix FOV in old PC games.
+This page aims to add widescreen and wider aspect ratios support, fix HUD, fix FOV and other stuff in old PC games.